jtpaasch/scram/README.md

 ## Summary of syntax

-* `scram` sees any empty line, any line with one or more whitespace characters, as a blank line.
+* `scram` sees any empty line, or any line that consists only of whitespace characters, as a blank line.
 * `scram` sees any fully left-justified lines as commentary.
 * `scram` identifies commands by looking exactly for strings that follow four spaces, a dollar sign, and another space,